JRodriguez2146/HTML-email-template/README.md

 # HTML-email-template
-These templates were created using HTML, inline CSS, and table based coding.
-Responsive and Litmus tested.
+Responsive email templates that were created using HTML, inline CSS, and tested with Litmus.

 ### Technologies
 - HTML